 Coconut oil has become a hero ingredient, and not only in the kitchen.
-I’ve recently started bathing #babyjake in coconut oil.
-Just throw a big dollop into the bath water each night, and it melts in the water.
+Just throw a big dollop into the bath water each night when bathing your baby – it melts in the water.
 It keeps winter dryness at bay far better than any fancy creams, lotions and potions.
 And as it turns out, it’s also a miracle cure for cradle cap.

 Here’s what to do:

 - Before bath time, massage a generous amount of coconut oil into your baby’s head.

 - Wait 45 minutes, so the coconut oil can soften the scaly cradle cap.

 - Then you need to gently (but thoroughly) rub/brush/comb the affected areas to remove the softened scale (see my recommendations on what to use below).

 - Rinse the hair and wash as usual.